zakiabashir/Ecommerce-Hackathon/README.md

 - **Shop Pages**: Various layouts like grid, list, sidebar, and detailed views.
 - **FAQ Page**: Accordion-style Q&A sections.
 - **Cart and Checkout Pages**: Interactive and responsive forms for the purchase process, including live updates for cart totals and item counts.
+- **Blog page**: Interactive and responsive Blog page and all blogs are dynamic

 ## Libraries & Packages Used
 - `react-icons`